KnollFrank/CarND-Behavioral-Cloning-P3/writeup_report.md

 steering = 0°.

 ##### Flipping Images And Steering Measurements

+- Flipping Images And Steering Measurements.
+An effective technique for helping with the left turn bias involves flipping images and taking the opposite sign of the steering measurement.

 To augment the data set, I also flipped images and angles thinking that this would ...
 For example, here is an image captured by the center camera showing a right turn: